-Terminology: See Rule 1.00 for definitions of "informed consent," "person," "reasonable," "reasonably believes," and "represents."
+Terminology: See Rule 1.00 for the definitions of "informed consent," "knows," "person," "reasonable," "reasonably believes," and "represents."

-Rule 1.156.
-Declining or Terminating Representation
+Rule 1.16.
+Declining or Terminating Representation [renumbered]

-- (a) A Except as stated in (c), a lawyer shall decline to not represent a client or, where representation has commenced, shall withdraw, except as stated in paragraph (c), from the representation of a client, if: - (1) the representation will result in violation of Rule 3.08, other applicable rules of professional conduct or other law or these Rules; - (2) the lawyer's physical, or mental or psychological condition materially impairs the lawyer's fitness to represent the client; or - (3) the lawyer is discharged, with or without good cause. - (b) Except as required by paragraph (a), a lawyer shall not withdraw from representing a client unless:

-- (1) withdrawal can be accomplished without material adverse effect on the interests of the client: - (2) the client persists in a course of action involving the lawyer's services that the lawyer reasonably believes may be is criminal or fraudulent; - (3) the client has used the lawyer's services to perpetrate a crime or fraud; - (4) a client insists upon pursuing an objective or taking action that the lawyer considers repugnant or imprudent or with which the lawyer has fundamental disagreement; - (5) the client fails substantially to fulfill an obligation to the lawyer regarding the lawyer's services, including an obligation to pay the lawyer's fee as agreed, and has been given reasonable warning that the lawyer will withdraw unless the obligation is fulfilled; - (6) the representation will result in an unreasonable financial burden on the lawyer or has been rendered unreasonably difficult by the client; or - (7) other good cause for withdrawal exists. - (c) A lawyer shall comply with these Rules, applicable rules of practice or procedure, and applicable law requiring notice to or permission of a tribunal when terminating a representation.
-When ordered to do so by a tribunal, a lawyer shall continue representation notwithstanding good cause for terminating the representation. - (d) Upon termination of representation, a lawyer shall take steps to the extent reasonably practicable to protect a client's interests, such as including giving reasonable notice to the client, allowing time for employment of other counsel, surrendering papers and property to which the client is entitled and refunding any advance payments of fee or expense that has not been earned or incurred.
-The lawyer may retain papers relating to the client to the extent permitted by other law only if such retention will not prejudice the client in the subject matter of the representation.
+- (a) Except as stated in (c), a lawyer shall not represent a client or, when representation has commenced, shall withdraw from the representation of a client, if: - (1) the representation will result in violation of the law or these Rules; - (2) the lawyer's physical or mental condition materially impairs the lawyer's fitness to represent the client; or - (3) the lawyer is discharged. - (b) Except as required by (a), a lawyer shall not withdraw from representing a client unless: - (1) withdrawal can be accomplished without material adverse effect on the interests of the client; - (2) the client persists in a course of action involving the lawyer's services that the lawyer reasonably believes is criminal or fraudulent; - (3) the client has used the lawyer's services to perpetrate a crime or fraud; - (4) a client insists upon pursuing an objective or taking action that the lawyer considers repugnant or imprudent or with which the lawyer has fundamental disagreement; - (5) the client fails substantially to fulfill an obligation to the lawyer regarding the lawyer's services, including an obligation to pay the lawyer's fee as agreed, and has been given reasonable warning that the lawyer will withdraw unless the obligation is fulfilled; - (6) the representation will result in an unreasonable financial burden on the lawyer or has been rendered unreasonably difficult by the client; or - (7) other good cause for withdrawal exists. - (c) A lawyer shall comply with these Rules, applicable rules of practice or procedure, and applicable law requiring notice to or permission of a tribunal when terminating a representation.
+When ordered to do so by a tribunal, a lawyer shall continue representation notwithstanding good cause for terminating the representation. - (d) Upon termination of representation, a lawyer shall take steps to the extent reasonably practicable to protect a client's interests, including giving reasonable notice to the client, allowing time for employment of other counsel, surrendering papers and property to which the client is entitled, and refunding any advance payments of fee or expense that has not been earned or incurred.
+The lawyer may retain papers relating to the client to the extent permitted by law only if such retention will not prejudice the client in the subject matter of the representation.

-Terminology: See Rule 1.00 for definitions of "fitness," "reasonable," "reasonably," "reasonably believes," "represents," "substantially," and "tribunal."
+Terminology: See Rule 1.00 for the definitions of "fitness," "reasonable," "reasonably," "reasonably believes," "represents," "substantially," and "tribunal."

 Rule 1.17.
-Prospective Clients
+Prospective Clients [new]